 Care Team is made up of selected Student Affairs professionals and university staff in student support roles.
-Care Team's goal is to provide an arena for Student Affairs professionals to express concerns about student situations and develop plans to increase support to those individuals, linking them to any necessary resources in our community or on campus.
-Student Health and Counseling professionals offer clinical perspectives to the team and continue to maintain confidentiality.
+Care Team's goal is to provide an arena for Student Affairs professionals to express concerns or trends in student situations and/or behaviors and develop plans to increase support, linking students to any necessary resources in our community or on campus.
+Student Counseling professionals offer clinical perspectives to the team and continue to maintain confidentiality.